distsys-labs/nlp-router/docs/rule-definition.md

 ### tags - pattern

-A regex to limit legal matches for the part(s) of speech.
+A regular expression to limit legal matches for the part(s) of speech.
+Can also be used without a pos tag to capture a token or multiple tokens (see `multiple`)

+### tags - multiple

+Allows the regular expression to capture more than one token.
+Not allowed with `pos`.

 ### tags - negated